-Mission duration: Most deployments are 12 months in duration.
+Mission duration: Deployments are 12 months in duration unless otherwise indicated.

 Police officers with the United Nations Stabilization Mission in Haiti (MINUSTAH) are responsible for implementing the UN mandate.
 They monitor, advise and train the Haitian National Police (HNP), assessing and identifying current training standards and needs.

 Police are also assigned to work directly for the mission in administrative policing positions, such as staffing, public affairs, intelligence, etc.

 Canadian police have consistently held key leadership roles within UN missions in Haiti, including Canadian police commissioner, deputy commissioner, regional commanders, etc.

 Canada is committed to supporting Ukraine's security sector reform.
 Canadian police deployments are an important part of these efforts, through two operations in the Ukraine, one with the European Union Assistance Mission for Civilian Security Sector Reform (EUAM Ukraine), the other directly with the Ukrainian Ministry of the Interior and in partnership with the United States to establish a patrol police force.

 Through participation in these operations, Canadian police are assisting with reforming front-line police forces in Ukraine as well as providing strategic advice on broader security sector reform, with the long-term goal of contributing to the rule of law, minimizing social unrest, maintaining security and improving the relationship between citizens and police.

 The following elements apply to both operations:

 For more information on Canada's broader response to the situation in Ukraine, visit the Department of Foreign Affairs, Trade and Development's website.